Types of EV Infrastructure Planning

 - The corridor-based approach may be especially fitting for certain rural areas without a sufficient base of local EV adopters to support installations.
 A corridor-based approach offers rural entities the opportunity to tap into broader regional—or even national—bases of travelers and freight operators that may use a corridor in that rural area with station locations that are still relatively convenient for local users.

 - To meet the needs of EV drivers, corridor charging typically needs to be fast, providing as close a refueling experience to filling up with gasoline as possible.
-Therefore, corridors generally need direct current fast chargers (DCFCs), which are more expensive and require more electric grid infrastructure.
+Therefore, corridors generally need DCFCs, which are more expensive and require more electric grid infrastructure.
 However, if travelers make longer stops at certain attractions along corridors, Level 2 chargers at those locations may be adequate.

 Resources for Corridor-Level Planning